Sripadkarne/ai-coding-mvp/README.md

 This repository contains my implementation of the Earnest RCM Independent Coding Task.
 The project implements a small Django-based API for ingesting medical charts, storing structured clinical notes, and assigning ICD-10 Category G (nervous system) codes using a vector similarity approach with LangChain and Chroma.

-The focus of this implementation is clean API design, data modeling, and a practical retrieval-based coding pipeline.

 ### Overview